-The relational database is one of the most prevalent systems for data storage, being provided with a number of advantages and disadvantages that determine its use.
+The relational databases is one of the most prevalent systems for data storage, being provided with a number of advantages and disadvantages that determine its use.
 With all that being said, it is still a good alternative to deal with information related to the connections between different entities.

 Starting in the late 1970s relational databases are now pervasive in the modern technological environment, designed to simplify the storage of financial records on mainframes for businesses.

-Defining Relational Database:
+Defining Relational Databases

 (RDBMS) relational databases are engineered to handle vast volumes of data and are extensively employed by companies in diverse contexts, including The E.coli gene expresses proteins required for this process.